osteele/gojekyll/docs/benchmarks.md

 # Benchmarks

-`[go]jekyll build` on a late-2015 MacBook Pro, running current versions of everything as of 2017-07-09.
+`[go]jekyll build` on an Intel Xeon E5620 @ 2.40GHz, running current versions of everything as of 2022-01-29.

 Disable the cache by setting the environment variable `GOJEKYLL_DISABLE_CACHE=1`.
 Disable threading by setting `GOMAXPROCS=1`.